Stan Mullis

 Stan C. Mullis (born October 17, 1976) is an American professional stock car racing driver.
 He last competed part-time in the NASCAR Xfinity Series, driving the No. 13 Toyota Supra for MBM Motorsports.

 Racing career

 NASCAR Whelen All-American Series

 Mullis regularly drives at Las Vegas Motor Speedway in the No. 20 Port City car with sponsorship from his company, TLC Resorts Vacation Club.

 NASCAR Xfinity Series

 In 2017, Mullis made his NASCAR debut in the No. 40 Chevrolet Camaro for MBM Motorsports at Iowa.
 He started 39th and finished 32nd.

 In 2018, Mullis returned to MBM Motorsports, but drove the No. 66 Chevrolet instead, once again at Iowa.
 This time, he started 38th and finished 33rd.

-He returned in 2019 for six races, scoring a best finish of 23rd at Iowa.
+Mullis returned in 2019 for six races, scoring a best finish of 23rd at Iowa.

-In 2020, he made a one-off appearance at the season finale at Phoenix with MBM's No. 66, finishing 28th.
+In 2020, Mullis made a one-off appearance at the season finale at Phoenix with MBM's No. 66, finishing 28th.

-In 2022, he would attempt the No. 13 for two races, but he failed to qualify for both of them.
+In 2022, Mullis would attempt the No. 13 for two races, but he failed to qualify for both of them.

+ARCA Menards Series

+After not competing in stock cars for the next three years, it was revealed in 2026 that Mullis would participate in the pre-season test for the ARCA Menards Series at Daytona International Speedway, driving the No. 66 Chevrolet for MBM Motorsports, where he set the 67th quickest time between the two sessions held.